NEONScience/NEON-Data-Skills/tutorials/hyperspectral/RasterStack-RGB-Images-in-R-Using-HSI.md

     # set working directory to ensure R can find the file we wish to import and where
     # we want to save our files.
 Be sure to move the download into your working directory!
-    wd="~/Desktop/Hyperspectral_Tutorial/" #This will depend on your local environment setwd(wd)
+    wd <- "~/Documents/data/" # This will depend on your local environment setwd(wd)

     # create path to file name
     f <- paste0(wd,"NEON_hyperspectral_tutorial_example_subset.h5")

-    #View HDF5 file structure
+    # View HDF5 file structure
     View(h5ls(f,all=T))

 To spatially locate our raster data, we need a few key attributes: